 About the Author

 Hey there, I'm Chris Walker!
-I’ve been a Functional Nutritionist, Health, and Weight Loss Coach for over 15 years, and I’m known as a gut health and weight loss expert.
+I’ve been a Holistic Nutritionist, Health, and Weight Loss Coach for over 15 years.
 I help professional women and busy moms beat chronic gut issues and weight gain, so they can feel their best and keep the pounds off without drugs or surgery.
 Click here to learn more.

 Follow me